 Link-up Team Leader/Senior Case Worker

 Hello my name is Pauline McKenzie; I am a descendant from the Ngarinyin People in the East Kimberley my mum’s tribe, Kija East Kimberley and Jabir Jabir West Kimberley my father’s tribes.
 I am very proud to be working with Kimberley Stolen Generation as my mum was stolen at 3 years old and she lived on this block in the orphanage so this place holds special memories for me.

-My work at KSGAC involves Data Entry and Research for Family reconnection purposes.
-I work closely with the Link-Up Caseworkers assisting with family research and have been undertaking training in Perth at Yorgum around research so I’m looking forward to putting all this training into practice back home.
+My work at KSGAC involves working closely with the Link-Up Caseworkers.
+I can assist with family research and have been undertaking training in Perth at Yorgum around research so I’m looking forward to putting all this training into practice back home.
 As a Senior Staff Member of KSGAC I look forward to helping new staff adjust and working with the Stolen Generation Elders and Clients.

 I am originally from South West WA and moved to Broome April 2018.